MegaArman/toscanini/API/readme.md

 ### Other
  package.json files may have scripts you can invoke via 'npm run _scriptname_'

-## Toscanini.js
-const toscanini = Toscanini(musicXML); //create a Toscanini instance from musicXML

-Currently supports the following queries:

-### getValsByTagName(tagName)
-Returns all the values matching an xml tag name as an array, ex: toscanini.getValsByTagName("octave") => ["4", "4", "5"].
-Mainly useful for testing to see what's in a score.

-### getPitchRange(instrumentName)
-Returns an object like {"minPitch": 30, "maxPitch": 72"}

-if no instrumentName is provided (ex: "flute"), gets the min and max pitches of the entire score.

-### getKeySignatures(instrumentName)
-gets the key signatures of the whole piece (returns an array) or for a particular instrument

-### getInstrumentNames()
-gets the name of the instruments in the score (returns as an array)

-### getInstrumentsWithMelody(melodyString)
-returns array of instruments who have a melody.
-NOTE: may not work for instruments playing chords

-### getTempos()
-returns an array containing all tempos in the score

-### getTimeSignatures(instrumentName)
-returns a matrix like so [[4,4], [9,8]] for time signatures 4/4 and 9/8, for a particular instrument

-### getDynamics(instrumentName)
-returns an array of dynamics for a particular instrument, or all dynamics in a score

-### getRhythmComplexity(instrumentName)
-returns an array of note lengths associated with a score or instrument, returning a string or a series of strings, with a number representing the number of dots associated with that note.

-ex.
-half = half 0
-dotted half = half 1
-double dotted half = half 2

-score result example: ["half 1", "quarter 0", "quarter 1", "eighth 0", "whole 0"];

-### getNumberOfMeasures
-returns the number of measures in a score.

-## Toscanini.gradeLevel.js

-### assessDynamics(instrumentName)
-provides an assessment, grading from 1-6, of dynamics in a score, with instrument specification

-### assessDynamicsChoral(instrument)
-provides an individual instrument assessment, grading from 1-6, of dynamics for a choral instrument

-### assessDynamicsInstrument(instrument)
-provides an individual instrument assessment, grading from 1-6, of dynamics for an instrument

-### assessMeter(instrumentName)
-provides an assessment, grading from 1-6, of meter in a score, with instrument specification

-### assessRhythmicComplexity(instrumentName)
-provides an assessment, grading from 1-6, of rhythmic complexity in a score, with instrument specification

-### assessTempo(instrumentName)
-provides an assessment, grading from 1-6, of tempo in a score, with instrument specification

 ## Adding new query functions to Toscanini.js
 consider this code from Toscanini.js: